-When a bear market occurs many people can wonder where to in invest in a bear market.
+When a bear market occurs many people can wonder where to invest in a bear market.
 No one likes to look at their portfolio or brokerage account and see red.
-This is why a lot of people will attempt to short stocks using their robinhood account.
+This is why a lot of people will attempt to short stocks using their Robinhood account.

 It’s understandable that investors would want to sell and not risk even more loss.
 However, changing things up a little can help to continue growing a portfolio or brokerage account.

-Months of decline is enough to make the average investor sell their investments and either leave the cash to reinvest in a bull market or switch over to more secure sectors.
+Months of decline are enough to make the average investor sell their investments and either leave the cash to reinvest in a bull market or switch over to more secure sectors.